Can You Still Hike Mt. Fuji? Accessing the 5th Station in the Off-Season

 TOC

-How Far Can You Go, and Until When?
+How Far Can You Go in Autumn, and Until When?

 It’s not the full climb, but the views and fresh mountain air are still worth it!